Concentration of CO2 in the Atmosphere

 Some consider Seattle and the rest of the Pacific Northwest to be a potential refuge for Americans looking to escape drought-stricken southern states.
 Credit: Howard Ignatius, FlickrCC

-If temperatures around the globe continue to rise in the face of human-induced climate change as climatologists expect, some […]
+If temperatures around the globe continue to rise in the face of human-induced climate change as climatologists expect, […]